apache/cordova-js/README.md

 3. Define your platform definition object and name it `platform.js`.
 This file should be added into the `<platform-repo>/cordova-js-src` directory which was created from step 1.

-    This file should contain a **JSON** object with the following properties:
+    This file should export an object with the following properties:

      * `id`: a string representing the platform.
 This should match the name of the `.js` file.
-     * `objects`: the property names defined as children of this property are injected into `window`, and also *overrides any existing properties*.
-Each property can have the following child properties:
-       * `path`: a string representing the module ID that will define this object.
-For example, the file `lib/plugin/accelerometer.js` can be accessed as `"cordova/plugin/accelerometer"`.
-More details on how the module IDs are defined are above under the "How It Works" section.
-       * `children`: in a recursive fashion, can have `path` and `children` properties of its own that are defined as children of the parent property object
-     * `merges`: similar to the above `objects` property, this one will not clobber existing objects, instead it will recursively merge this object into the specific target
+     * `bootstrap`: A function that sets up the platform.
+Must fire the `onNativeReady` channel when done.
-     * `initialize`: a function that fires immediately after the `objects` (see above) are defined in the global scope
+     * `initialize`: an optional function that is called after the global scope setup is done (i.e. Cordova and all plugins are ready)

     The following is a simple example of a platform definition:

-    ```json
+    ```js
     {
       id: 'atari',